Huffan History, Family Crest & Coats of Arms

 Early History of the Huffan family

-Another 115 words (8 lines of text) covering the years 1157, 1199, 1606 and 1696 are included under the topic Early Huffan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Huffan research.
+Another 58 words (4 lines of text) covering the years 1157, 1199, 1606 and 1696 are included under the topic Early Huffan History in all our PDF Extended History products and printed products wherever possible.

 Huffan Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Huffan include Hougham, Huffam and others.

 Early Notables of the Huffan family (pre 1700)